Lake Estancia: Biota

 The fossil animal fauna at Lake Estancia is represented by Rancholabrean species.
 Fossils include ducks, the large horse Equus occidentalis and tiger salamander.
 There were mammoths at the lake, either after it dried up or during the "Lake Willard" stage.
 Based on pollen data, sagebrush grassland occurred around Lake Estancia, with pine-spruce woodland in the Manzano Mountains.
 Increased water availability probably allowed grazing animals to thrive around the lake.

 Various fossils have been found in lake deposits, including algae, diatoms, foraminifera, gastropods, ostracods and pelecypods.
-During desiccation phases, mollusks disappeared and charophyte, ditch grass, Ruppia and stonewort grew in the wet soils and saltwater.
+During desiccation phases, mollusks disappeared and charophyte, the ditch grass Ruppia, and stonewort grew in the wet soils and saltwater.
 Vegetation around the lake may have consisted of open parkland.

 Fossils of cutthroat trout have been found in deposits left by Lake Estancia; it appears to be the only fish species that lived in the lake.
 It probably was most closely related either to cutthroat trout from the Pecos River east of the Estancia Valley or to an extinct middle Pleistocene trout from the San Luis Valley in Colorado.
 The fish was present in the lake during its freshwater stages, when streams running from the Sandia and Manzano Mountains into Lake Estancia formed a favorable environment for spawning.
 Presumably, the trout entered Lake Estancia during its overflow phases and survived its low water level phases in the lake's tributaries but were eventually wiped out during Holocene drought; no present-day reports of fish in the Estancia basin are known.
 According to an alternative theory, the trout could have been living in former tributaries of the Estancia Valley that headed in the Sangre de Cristo Mountains; these tributaries would have been later captured by the Rio Grande and Pecos River.